xinyee20/tp/docs/DeveloperGuide.md

 ### **4.6.
 Common Classes**

-Classes used by multiple other components are in the `team.serenity.commons package` package.
+Classes used by multiple other components are in the `team.serenity.commons` package.
+The package contains three sub-packages: `core`, `exceptions` and `util`.

+### **4.6.1.
+Core Class**

+This package contains classes for user configuration, GUI settings, logging manager, guiding messages, index number, `Model` object sorters and version number.

+### **4.6.2.
+Exceptions Class**

+This package contains classes for exceptions thrown by **Serenity**.

+### **4.6.3.
+Util Class**

+This package contains classes for utility operations like file input and output, Excel XLSX file support, JSON functionalities and image processing.

 ## **5. Implementation**

-(contributed by Lim Chun Yong)

 This section describes some noteworthy details on how certain features are implemented.

 ### **5.1.
 Feature Managers**

+(contributed by Lim Chun Yong)

 **Serenity** provides support for tutors to manage their classes in the following aspects: